1. Content of the online offering

 We maintain fan pages within various social networks and platforms with the aim of communicating with our customers, interested parties and users who are active there and informing them about our services.

 We would like to draw your attention to the fact that during this process, your personal information may be processed outside the European Union, which may give rise to risks for you (such as concerning enforcement of your rights under European/German law).
-Please note that some US providers are certified under the Privacy Shield and are thus committed to upholding the EU’s privacy standards.

 Users’ data is typically processed for market research and promotional purposes.
 For example, user profiles can be created from user behaviour and associated user interests.These user profiles can in turn be used, for example, to display advertisements that presumably correspond to the interests of the users both within and outside of the platforms.For these purposes, cookies are usually stored on the user’s computer, in which the user’s user behaviour and interests are stored.
 Furthermore, data can also be stored in these user profiles regardless of the equipment used by the users (especially if the users are members of the platforms in question and are logged in there).